duckietown/duckietown-manual/src/09-db-opmanual-intro/setup-duckiebot-intro.md

 ```

 (duckiebot-setup-intro)=
-# Setting up your Duckiebot
+# Getting Started with your Duckiebot

 In this section we will describe how you can get started with the Duckiebot.
 At the end of these steps you should have a Duckiebot that is assembled, that